Personal development books that changed lives

 6. The 7 Habits of Highly Effective People by Stephen Covey — For principled self-direction

-Covey’s framework is built on a progression from dependence to independence to interdependence – and the habits that make each transition possible.
+Covey’s framework is built on a progression from dependence to independence to interdependence, and the habits that make each transition possible.
 Published in 1989, The 7 Habits of Highly Effective People remains one of the best-selling personal development titles in history [8].
-And its longevity comes from the fact that the habits address character rather than tactics.
+Its longevity comes from the fact that the habits address character rather than tactics.

-“Begin with the end in mind” and “Seek first to understand, then to be understood” aren’t productivity hacks.
-They’re operating principles.
+“Begin with the end in mind” and “Seek first to understand, then to be understood” are not productivity hacks.
+They are operating principles.

 For professionals who prefer one-on-one mentorship and self-directed learning over group training, Covey’s habit structure is particularly effective.
 Each habit can be practiced independently, without coaches or accountability groups.
 The 7 Habits provides a complete personal operating system that compounds over years rather than a set of tips that fade in weeks.